 Documents Required for Business Name Registration

-• Valid means of identification: National ID card (NIN slip), international passport, driver’s licence, or voter’s card must be current and clearly legible.
+- Valid means of identification: Accepted documents include a National ID card (NIN slip).
+They can also include an international passport, a driver’s license, or a voter’s card.
+These must be current and clearly legible.

-• Residential address: Full home address of the proprietor, including local government area.
+- Residential location: Full home address of the proprietor, including local government area.

-• Business address: The registered address of the business in Nigeria.
+- Business location: The registered location of the business in Nigeria.

 Documents Required for Limited Liability Company Registration

-• Company name: Proposed name and at least one alternative.
+- Company name: Proposed name and at least one choice.

-• Registered office address: A physical Nigerian address, a P.O. box is not acceptable as the sole registered address.
+- Registered office location: A physical Nigerian location, a P.O. box is not acceptable as the sole registered location.

-• Share capital structure: Total authorised share capital and the par value of each share.
-Minimum share capital for most private companies is ₦100,000, though specific industries have higher minimums.
+- Share capital structure: Total authorized share capital and the par value of each share.
+The lowest share capital for most private companies is ₦100,000, though specific industries have higher minimums.

 All documents uploaded to the CAC portal must be clear, high-resolution scans or photographs.
 Blurred, damaged, or partially visible documents are a leading cause of registration rejection and delay.